xuankimtran/docs-1/pages/katalon-studio/docs/integration-circleci.md

 >* Katalon Studio version 7.0.0 onwards.
 >* An active [Katalon Runtime Engine license](https://docs.katalon.com/katalon-studio/docs/intro-RE.html#license).

-To run the test with the Katalon Orb, you need to establish a connection between your Katalon project in GitHub and CircleCI.
-Log in to CircleCI using your GitHub account.
+To run your test with Katalon Orb, you need to establish a connection between your Katalon project in GitHub and CircleCI.
+Log in to [CircleCI](https://circleci.com/vcs-authorize/) using your GitHub account.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/circleci/log%20in%20with%20github.png" alt="log in with Git" width=70%>